justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/overview.md

 They include colour, typography, elevation, radius, spacing and others.

-Foundations are split into two themes: **PIE 2.0 Light** and **PIE 2.0 Dark**.
-Each theme has its own library, so please check with the PIE team if you're unsure which one to use.
+Foundations themes are available in the PIE 3.0 library, featuring light and dark modes using Figma Variables.

 ### Core Components libraries